Updated August 2025

 Signs and Symptoms

 It can take two to six weeks or longer for symptoms to appear.
-More than 70 per cent of women and 50 per cent of men infected with chlamydia have no symptoms.
+About 70% of women and 50% of men infected with chlamydia have no symptoms.
 However, they can still pass the infection on to their sexual partner(s) without knowing.

 Women may have increased vaginal discharge or irritation.
 Other symptoms may include pain during urination, bleeding during or after sexual intercourse, abnormal spotting or bleeding between periods, pain in the lower abdomen or pain during sexual intercourse.
 The symptoms are sometimes mistaken for a bladder or vaginal infection.